MPriess/crsmithdev.com/resources/posts/2013-09-02-a-blog-refresh-with-bootstrap-and-static.markdown

 ### HTML templating with Hiccup

 Static uses [Hiccup](https://github.com/weavejester/hiccup), a great templating library for Clojure, to specify the structure of pages it generates.
-Having never used it before, I instantly found it to be very natural and efficient &mdash; the sytax is extremely minimal, vectors and maps are used for elements and their attributes, respectively, and it's possible to embed Clojure code right along with element definitions.
+Having never used it before, I instantly found it to be very natural and efficient &mdash; the syntax is extremely minimal, vectors and maps are used for elements and their attributes, respectively, and it's possible to embed Clojure code right along with element definitions.

 Here's what the first few lines of my default template look like: